PragTob/tadaaa/README.md

 - [bootstrap-rails](https://github.com/anjlab/bootstrap-rails) - A gem porting [Twitter bootstrap](http://twitter.github.com/bootstrap/) to scss and making it available as a gem
 - [carrierwave](https://github.com/jnicklas/carrierwave) - used for picture uploads

+# Can I check it out?
+Sure.
+It's running on [heroku](http://thawing-dusk-1568.herokuapp.com/) just don't user your real email address, password or anything (well the password is encrypted with bcrypt it should be fine but well, just a toy app).

 ## Recruiters
 This isn't code I would actually write in an app.
 It's a **throwaway prototype**.
 There are no meaningful tests or something... it was fun anyway.
 So if you want to get a sense of my coding please check out other projects.
 Thank you.